Mook-as/stackato-doc/user/deploy/languages/ruby.rst

 ----------

 .. note::
+  The following instructions rely on the :ref:`Legacy Buildpack
+  <buildpacks-built-in>` to emulate Stackato 2.x deployment behavior.
-	See :ref:`buildpacks` for an alternative way to deploy Ruby on Rails applications.
+  See :ref:`buildpacks` for the new, recommended way to deploy Ruby applications.

 Using Ruby 2.0
 ^^^^^^^^^^^^^^